chuigda/chttpd/README.md

 the C programming language used is not of good practice.
 Don't read this project code if you're beginner, in order not to be misleaded.

+Since `2022-04-27T02:35:00Z`, this project is no more maintained.
+Code on `master` branch won't build.
+Pick the latest release package if you really want to "use" this.

 ## ⚠️⚠️⚠️ KNOWN ISSUES ⚠️⚠️⚠️
  - `SIGPIPE`s are simply ignored.
 No proof on negative effects by this time, though.
  - Suspicious crash (`SIGSEGV`?) after running for several days.